 Having the flexibility to pick and choose which elements of coverage you want instead of buying the whole package also helps with cost-saving.

 "Insurance is too complicated.
-I don't have time for it."
+I don't have e for it."

 In addition, some insurers have simplified the application process to help SME owners save time from having to fill out long and complex proposal forms to get a quote or a policy issued.

-If doing your own research is a luxury, you may benefit from consulting local business associations or an insurance professional.
+If you do not have the luxury of time to do your own research, you may benefit from consulting local business associations or an insurance professional.

 "My business is relatively risk-free.
 Having insurance or not won't make a difference."